sendbird/sendbird-chat-sample-android/groupchannel-dnd-snooze/README.md

 ## How it works

-Do Not Disturb (DND) and Snooze are one of the notification settings used to block notifications from a specific channel or a group of channels for a set period of time.
+Do Not Disturb (DND) and snooze are one of the notification settings used to block notifications from a specific channel or a group of channels for a set period of time.

 Set the duration for DND in `DNDFragmant.kt`.